cornell-dti/trends-mono-sp25/demos/lec9/DEPLOYMENT.md

 **Note**: We will want to use `npm` as opposed to `pnpm` to get CI to work.

+⚠️ **Important Changes**:
+- The CI workflow now uses `.env.example` files (not `.env` files) for builds
+- `serviceAccount.json` must be uploaded to a persistent location on EC2 before deployment
+- TypeScript compilation happens on EC2 (not in GitHub Actions) to avoid missing `serviceAccount.json` errors

 ### ✅ Fix: Restrict permissions on your PEM